olukayodepaul/productMicroService/src/main/java/doc/db.md

 -- Stores media (images, videos) associated with products.
 -- Relationship: One-to-Many (a product can have multiple media type entries) -- Admin: Uploads and manages media for products.

 CREATE TABLE product_media (
+id SERIAL PRIMARY KEY,                   		-- Unique identifier for each media entry product_id INTEGER NOT NULL,             		-- ID of the product associated with the media organisation_id UUID NOT NULL,        			-- ID of the organisation that owns the product media created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP 	-- Timestamp when media was added );

+CREATE TABLE product_media_content (
-id SERIAL PRIMARY KEY,                   -- Unique identifier for each media entry product_id INTEGER NOT NULL,             -- ID of the product associated with the media organisation_id UUID NOT NULL,        -- ID of the organisation that owns the product media media_type VARCHAR(10) CHECK (media_type IN ('image', 'video')), -- Type of media media_url VARCHAR(255) NOT NULL,         -- URL of the media is_primary BOOLEAN DEFAULT FALSE,        -- Indicates if this media is the primary image/video is_active BOOLEAN DEFAULT TRUE,          -- Status of the product (active or inactive) updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the product was last updated created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP -- Timestamp when media was added );
+id SERIAL PRIMARY KEY,                   							-- Unique identifier for each media entry product_media_id INTEGER REFERENCES product_media(id), product_id INTEGER NOT NULL,             							-- ID of the product associated with the media organisation_id UUID NOT NULL,        								-- ID of the organisation that owns the product media media_type VARCHAR(10) CHECK (media_type IN ('image', 'video')), 	-- Type of media media_url VARCHAR(255) NOT NULL,         							-- URL of the media is_primary BOOLEAN DEFAULT FALSE,        							-- Indicates if this media is the primary image/video is_active BOOLEAN DEFAULT TRUE,          							-- Status of the product (active or inactive) updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, 					-- Timestamp when the product was last updated created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP 						-- Timestamp when media was added );